 Because of their thick coat, they do well in cold climates and may even prefer them as heat can bother this breed.
 But what differentiates them from the German Shepherd is that they are not heavy shedders and require little grooming.

-They are easily trainable like the German Sheperd but may do better being a couch potato as they love their lounge time with family more than anything.
+They are easily trainable like the German Sheperd but may do better being couch potatoes as they love their lounge time with family more than anything.

 - 9 Dogs Similar To Australian Shepherds (Looks And Traits)